rad-muk3/Project2-LandingPage-/README.txt

 3. When clicking an item from the navigation menu, the link scrolls to the appropriate section.
 4. To view the contents of Each Section, a collapsible functionality has been added to each section.
 If you click on the plus or minus icon the contents show or hide appropriately.
 This helps with readability.
-5. A Top button will show while scrolling down and when clicking on Top button it takes you to the top of the Page.

 To view this Dynamic Landing Page, open index.html on any browser and test the above points.